strategy-coach/spry/README.md

 applies your rules, runs your helpers, and assembles everything into consistent, framework-like outputs — even when working with languages or sources that don’t have frameworks of their own.

-Would you like me to also draft a one-page “executive” version (very high-level, no code samples) that you could hand to a product manager or business analyst without overwhelming them?